-LEARNER COMPLAINT AND APPEALS PROCESS
+■ LEARNER COMPLAINT AND APPEALS PROCESS

-Learners with complaints about their account balances, student records, or other nonacademic matters should seek resolution with the appropriate administrator.
-If satisfactory resolution is not achieved at this level, the learner may file a formal appeal with the Associate Vice President for Professional Studies, whose decision is final.
+Learners with complaints about their account balances, student records, or other non-academic matters should seek resolution with the appropriate administrator.
+If satisfactory resolution is not achieved at this level within 30 days of the complaint, the learner may file a formal appeal with the Associate Vice President for Professional Studies, whose decision will be issued within 30 days and is final.